Understanding Oil Analysis and Vibration Analysis

 Figure 2: A bearing vibration spectrum after lubrication, Image Source: Machinery Lubrication

 A high-spectrum carpet value is frequently a sign of lubricant failure.
 This is often due by contamination, excess, or lack of lubricant.
 When lubrication and vibration analysis team work together, these instances can be effectively controlled.
 When oil is running under high pressure in sliding bearings, it can cause wear faster than expected.
-The symptoms of oil vortex is also known as dry vortex.
-These are defined by frequency spectrum shifts of 0.42 to 0.48 times the revolutions per minute.
-This can be reduced or eliminated by changing the oil speed.
+The symptoms of an oil vortex, also called a dry vortex, appear as frequency spectrum shifts of 0.42 to 0.48 times the revolutions per minute.
+Fortunately, adjusting the oil speed can reduce or eliminate these effects.

 The critical machine speed and the oil whirl frequency coincide to produce oil instability, a severe situation that results in bearing play.
-This causes a more severe type of whirlwind known as oil whip, in which the crucial rotor speed is maintained even at greater speeds by the vortex speed, resulting in significant damage.
+Consequently, oil whip, a more severe whirlwind, occurs when the vortex maintains the crucial rotor speed at higher speeds, causing significant damage.

 Figure 3.
 Oil instability frequency, Image Source: Machinery Lubrication